 Anime and Manga

-- Bleach: Ikkaku Madarame from refuses to let anyone know he can use bankai, because he wants to continue serving under Kenpachi Zaraki.
+- Ikkaku Madarame refuses to let anyone know he can use bankai, because he wants to continue serving under Kenpachi Zaraki.

 - Yumichika Ayasegawa declines to use the full power of his shikai for the same reason, and also because the 11th division views kidou-based ability as evidence of cowardice which would therefore disgrace him.
 He also prefers the number five spot when he should really be number four.
 He just dislikes four for some reason...